Public Offices (Candidacy and Taking Up Offices) (Miscellaneous Amendments) Ordinance 2021: Passage

 The Public Offices (Candidacy and Taking Up Offices) (Miscellaneous Amendments) Bill 2021 was passed by a 40-to-1 vote in the pro-Beijing-dominated legislature on 12 May 2021, with Civic Passion's Cheng Chung-tai the only one voted against.
 Chief Executive Carrie Lam on 20 May signed the bill into the law which came into effect after it is published in the Gazette on 21 May.

 Effects

 Resignations

 In the past six months before the bill passage, dozens of opposition District Councillors resigned for refusal to take an oath under the new law.
-In early July 2021, the government reportedly considered banning 230 councillors to take oath of office and would asked them return their accrued salaries which worth around a million dollars.
+In early July 2021, the government reportedly considered banning 230 councillors to take oath of office and would ask them return their accrued salaries which worth around a million dollars.
 Such reports triggered a mass resignation of more than 260 councillors, while eight other had been unseated as they were in custody or had left the city.